gabriellamothe/Mini-SOC01/README.md

 You are a Tier 1 SOC analyst monitoring security alerts for the corporate network.At 14:32 your IDS pages you about possible SQL injection against an internal webserver.
 Your job is to triage the alert: confirm whether it is genuine, scope whatactually happened, and decide whether it goes up to Tier 2.

 The catch — and the skill this exercise is really testing — is that no single logtells the whole story.
-You will have to pivot on the attacker and correlate acrosssources to see the full picture.
+You will have to pivot on the attacker and correlate across sources to see the full picture.

 ### Triggering Alert